Dev-mahmoud123/ChatApp/README.md

 ChatApp is a project that I started to improve my Android Development knowledge.

-It uses [Firebase's](https://firebase.google.com) Authentication/Database/Storage/Messaging/CrashReporting libraries for it's implementation and other libraries like Glide lib - CircleImage lib - Retrofit lib .
+It uses [Firebase's](https://firebase.google.com) Authentication/Database/Storage/Messaging/CrashReporting libraries for it's implementation and other libraries like Glide lib - CircleImageView lib - Retrofit lib .

 # Preview